protontypes/open-sustainable-technology/README.md

 - [AMIRIS](https://gitlab.com/dlr-ve/esy/amiris/amiris) - An agent-based simulation of electricity markets and their actors enabeling researchers to analyse and evaluate energy policy instruments and their impact on the actors.
 - [AMIRIS-Py](https://gitlab.com/dlr-ve/esy/amiris/amiris-py) - Python tools for the electricity market model AMIRIS.
 - [PREP-SHOT](https://github.com/PREP-NexT/PREP-SHOT) - A transparent, modular, and open-source Energy Capacity Expansion Model.
+- [HYBRID](https://github.com/idaholab/HYBRID) - A modeling toolset to assess the integration and economic viability of Integrated Energy Systems.

 ### Energy Monitoring and Control